StevenBlack/vocab/million-dollar-words.md

 points by identifying alliteration wherever you find it.

+### altschmerz
+An emotion; Weariness with the same old issues that you've always had - the same boring flaws and arieties that you've been gnawing on for years.

 ### amanuensis
 A scribe; someone employed to take dictation or copy what another has written.
 John Milton's wife was his amanuensis; Milton dictated Paradise Lost to her.